Program: M.S., Marriage and Family Therapy

 Students must earn a “B-” or better in all courses required for the degree except EPC 603MFB, in which students must earn a “B” or better to pass the program’s Graduate Writing Requirement (see F. Program Graduate Writing Requirement).
 Students who earn a “C+” or lower in any required course will be given the option to retake the course one more time to earn a “B-” or higher.

 F. Program Graduate Writing Requirement

 The program’s Graduate Writing Requirement is met by passing EPC 603MFB with a “B” or better.
 Students may retake the course up to three (3) times to pass this requirement.
 Additionally, students may be required to take the writing seminar EPC 695MF or other assigned course as necessary to complete their culminating experience or other courses if writing skills are significantly affecting academic performance.
 Students will be notified by the program coordinator, Student Affairs Committee or culminating experience chairperson if additional semesters of writing are required.
-This graduate writing requirement is in addition to the CSU Upper Division Writing Proficiency Exam required for admission to the program.

 G. Fieldwork Enrollment Policy